tarantool/doc/doc/book/admin/access_control.rst

 An owner of a database :ref:`object <access_control_concepts_objects>` is the user who created it.
 The owner of the database and the owner of objects that are created initially (the system spaces and the default users) is the 'admin' :ref:`user <access_control_concepts_users>`.

-Owners automatically have :ref:`privileges <authentication-owners_privileges>` for what they create.
+Owners automatically have :ref:`privileges <authentication-owners_privileges>` for objects they create.
 They can :ref:`share these privileges <access_control_granting_privileges>` with other users or roles using ``box.schema.user.grant()`` and ``box.schema.role.grant()``.

 ..
 NOTE::